darrylcousins/cousinsd.net/src/sources/md/boxes.md

 running in production and during lockdowns the farm was sending out close to 400 boxes a week.

-As 2020 came to a close, BuckyBox was expected to shut down and it was apparent that I needed to duplicate the **subscription** functionality of BuckyBox.
+As the end of 2020 approached, BuckyBox was expected to shut down and it was apparent that I needed to duplicate the **subscription** functionality of BuckyBox.
 Shopify itself did not support subscriptions at the time, though did introduce a subscription api in early 2021.
-So in September/October 2020, I was again pouring my spare time into adding subscription functionality to BoxesApp.
-It was apparent that Streamside was not prepared to pay for my time, but I had made a commitment.
+So in September/October 2020, I was pouring my spare time into building a subscription solution for BoxesApp.
+Streamside is a small business and cannot feasibly invest money into software development, particularly as I was unable to make an estimate of the time to complete the task.
+But I had made a commitment.
 They proposed to me that I should charge them a monthly fee for the app, which must cover my server costs, maintenance, upgrades, and feature requests.
 I really only had two choices, 1. accept the proposal or, 2. withdraw my support.
 Because of my personal sense of obligation the second option was out of the question.
-I can understand their frustration as I fail repeatly to give a firm and true estimate of the time it will take me to complete a task.

 ### Subscription App

 Below is a screenshot of how I duplicated the BuckyBox functionality as a separate but integrated application.
-It requires an amount of administration effort from Streamside, either:
+It requires an amount of manual administration effort from Streamside.
+Either:

-1. Take a payment for a set number of weeks and manually create and insert a subscription for the customer, or
+1. Take a payment for a set number of weeks, create and insert a subscription for the customer, or
-2. allow upload of weekly bank statements and code for the reconciliation of payments against subscribers with an open subscription to generate the box orders if payment received.
+2. upload a bank statement and BoxesApp reconciles payments against subscriptions to generate the box order.

 ![Subscriptions](subscription.png "Screenshot from subscription app")